 The English Major

-Goals of the Department of English & Modern Foreign Languages
+Goals of the Department of English and Foreign Languages

 - Students will meet requirements for graduate/professional study and/or other discipline-related careers.